zywang0701/zywang0701.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Zach (Zhenyu) Wang, a PhD Candidate in the Statistics Department at Rutgers University.
+I'm Zach (Zhenyu) Wang, a 2nd Year PhD in the Statistics Department at Rutgers University.
 Currently, I am co-advised by Professor Zijian Guo and Professor Minge Xie, with an anticipated graduation in May 2027.

 Prior to this, I earned my bachelor's degree in Finance from Shanghai JiaoTong University in 2019, where I had the good fortune of receiving guidance from Professor Huizhang Shen.
 Subsequently, I pursued my graduate degree in Applied Analytics at Columbia University in 2021.